-In a virtuous twist of fate, the same week things were really bad, I had the chance to meet with Alexis Granite, MD, a consultant dermatologist at the new skin clinic Mallucci London.
-As soon as I sat down with Dr. Granite, I could feel a solution was on the horizon—that's how comforting she is.
+In a virtuous twist of fate, the same week things were really bad, I had the chance to meet with Granite.
+As soon as I sat down with her, I could feel a solution was on the horizon—that's how comforting she is.
 And as it turns out, she's especially clued up on the issue of eczema.

 After I explained my skin situation and she took a closer look, she confirmed that yes, the dry, red skin around my mouth was exactly what I had suspected—eczema, or perioral dermatitis, as it's also called.
-Within 10 minutes, Dr. Granite had written down the appropriate course of action (note: not an exfoliator in sight).
-With her advice, I saw my eczema disappear within days, and I guessed it would be pretty helpful to share with you all, too.
+Within 10 minutes, Granite had written down the appropriate course of action (note: not an exfoliator in sight).

-"I see this a lot with patients who have had the eczema for months even though they're putting tons of steroids and anti-inflammatories on the skin.
-So I think we should probably do both for you—treat the eczema from the inside and from the outside."
+"I see this a lot with patients who have had eczema for months even though they're putting tons of steroids and anti-inflammatories on the skin.
+So I think we should probably do both for you—treat eczema from the inside and from the outside," she continued.

-At this point, Dr. Granite recommended a five-day course of antibiotics called Keflex, which comes stocked in most local pharmacies, but you'll need a prescription for it.
-That's no bad thing—you definitely want to be checking your own symptoms with your doctor before taking any course of action.
+At this point, Granite recommended a five-day course of antibiotics called Keflex, which comes stocked in most local pharmacies, but you'll need a prescription for it.

 Make sure you follow rounds of antibiotics with a high-quality probiotic.
 Using both at the same time will result in the antibiotic killing off the cultures, making the probiotics ineffective.